rmsk2/rustpwman/README.md

 ### Add to queue

 Use this menu entry to mark the currently selected password file entry for being retrieved when a `Copy to clipboard` or `Quit and print` operation occurs.
+Instead of selecting this menu entry you can alternatively press F1.

 ### Show queue